Joaogardiman/Joaogardiman/README.md

 - 👋 Hi, I’m @Joaogardiman
-- 👀 I’m interested in  cursar na faculdade ciencias da computação
+- 👀 I’m interested in study computer science in university.
-- 🌱 I’m currently learning  lógica de progração na alura...
+- 🌱 I’m currently learning programming logic in alura.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : joaopedrofernandesgardiman@gmail.com